reynard-testing/experiment-artifacts/README.md

 # Reynard Experiment Artifacts

-This repository contains the raw data used to generate the results.
+This repository contains the raw data used to generate the results, as well as files generated based on the raw data using the scripts available in the [main repository](https://github.com/reynard-testing/reynard).

 ## File structure